siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 $$

 counting the number of windings around the two fundamental cycles.
-These integers are forced by periodicity and single-valuedness (smoothness, continuity).
+These integers are forced by periodicity and single-valuedness.

----

-## 3. Localized energy flow defines tension
+## Localized energy flow defines tension

 Consider a closed energy-flow line $X(s)$ parameterized by arclength
 $s \in [0,L]$.
 Assume the electromagnetic energy density is concentrated in a